By working collectively and innovatively, the region can prevent the next security and humanitarian disaster.

 Public Health Directives

-Ghana's strong testing policy, contact tracing, and restrictions of public gatherings earned a strong score.
+Ghana's strong testing policy, contract tracing, and restrictions of public gatherings garnered it a very strong public health score.

 - Stay at home order 0